 This interdisciplinary course examines the dictatorship that ruled Italy between 1922 and 1943.
-It will address the relationship between culture and politics, public and private, Fascist biopolitics; anti-Fascism; fascist colonialism and racism; the cult of Mussolini; and Fascist-era femininities and masculinities.
+It will address the relationship between culture and politics, public and private, Fascist biopolitics; anti--Fascism; fascist colonialism and racism; the cult of Mussolini; and Fascist-era femininities and masculinities.
 Secondary sources will be combined with reading of primary texts, such as Fascist speeches and anti-Fascist novels, and viewing of newsreels and films produced during Fascism.
 Later literary and cinematic works depicting the period will also be studied.
+3 credit hours.
+Pre-requisites: ENG 102.
+Conducted in English.